Ill-health retirement

 Your managers will support you if you wish to continue working with a terminal illness.
 However, we are mindful that there may come a time when you will be unable to continue.
 In this case, your manager will discuss the options with you, with the support of HR and occupational health.

-If you need counselling, you can get help through the employee support and counselling service.
+If you need counselling, you can get help through the counselling and wellbeing hub.